 The majority of on-page SEO advice you see online centers on the strategic placement of exact match keywords within core page elements - title tag, headings, URL etc.

 While keyword placement is important, more complex factors such as intent and overall relevance of a page/post are now being weighted heavily by search engines.

 Here is a simple example of this concept provided by the folks at Ahrefs:

 You'll notice that the exact search term "guest posting" is only showing for one of the top ranking pages.

 Google sees articles about "guest blogging sites" and "guide to guest blogging" as relevant topics to that search query.

 When you're looking at on-site optimization don't fall into the trap of ONLY focusing on exact match keywords.
 Look for partial match, synonyms and semantic keyword variations (more on this later).
-This will help boost keyword spread, and strengthen the overall topical relevancy of your page.
+This will help boost keyword spread, and strengthen the overall topical relevance of your page.

 Introducing the automated on-page SEO template...

-Before I walk you through exactly how the aforementioned on-page SEO automation template works, here are a few things to note:
+Before I walk you through exactly how the on-page SEO automation template works, here are a few things to note:

 - This template can be used for any website in any niche to scale keyword/ topic optimization at the page level;